(Fun KS3 English revision quizzes to teach students in Year 7, Year 8, and Year 9)

-When you master English, loads of your other subjects at school will benefit.
+When you master our English learning course, loads of your other subjects at school will benefit.

 Throughout your time in KS3, you’ll realise that all your subjects require a significant amount of writing, whether it’s answering questions in Geography, writing essays in History or explaining the process of photosynthesis in Science.
 Gosh, you are busy bees aren’t you?
 Luckily, there are two things that can help you write at school.